DongDongZh/Job-Plus/README.md

-# ItemRecommendation
+# Job Plus

-A dynamic web page that allow users to search job positions and save their favorite job position, and view recommended jobs.
+### Description
+Job plus is an AWS based web service that recommend personalized job positions to users.